-- To give recognition, praise and re-focus to pupil's such as: a high five, a tap on the shoulder - To reassure/comfort a child if they are upset e.g. sitting close or next to the child.
-Staff will not allow pupils to sit on their laps - Hand over hand activities, which allows staff to model and support a pupil using a range of resources and equipment e.g... scissors, PE equipment - Moving, handling and self-care e.g. nappy changing.
+- Open mits (open hands) to guide a pupil to a safe area - To give recognition, praise and re-focus to pupil's such as: a high five, a tap on the shoulder - To reassure/comfort a child if they are upset e.g. sitting close or next to the child.
+Staff will not allow pupils to sit on their laps

+- Hand over hand activities, which allows staff to model and support a pupil using a range of resources and equipment e.g... scissors, PE equipment - Moving, handling and self-care e.g. nappy changing.
 Some pupils will have individual care plans where procedures are clearly highlighted.